elegantchaos/DictionaryInheritance/README.md

-# DictionaryInheritance
+# DictionaryResolver

 This library implements a simple inheritance system for a collection of dictionaries.

-You can define raw dictionary records with any properties you like, and add them to the index, tagging each one with a unique identifier.
+You can define raw dictionary records with any properties you like, and add them to the resolver, tagging each one with a unique identifier.

 Once all records have been added to the index, you can resolve it.